Weeping Purple Beech

 An awe-inspiring and graceful accent tree with swooping, pendulous branches and rich purple foliage all season; requires a great deal of room to grow; quite particular about growing conditions, requires rich soil and significant moisture

-Weeping Purple Beech has attractive purple foliage throughout the season.
+Weeping Purple Beech is primarily valued in the landscape for its highly ornamental weeping form.
+It has attractive purple deciduous foliage.
 The serrated pointy leaves are highly ornamental and turn an outstanding coppery-bronze in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth silver bark is extremely showy and adds significant winter interest.

 Weeping Purple Beech is a dense deciduous tree with a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.